Corpus of Electronic Texts Edition: G301015

 2. Georges Dottin, Cuchulainn malade et alité [French], In: Henry d'Arbois de Jubanville, Littérature épique de l'Irlande, 170ff, Paris, 1892.

-3. Henry d'Arbois de Jubanville, Maladie de Cûchulain et unique jalosie d'Emer [French], In: Littérature épique de l'Irlande, Paris, 1892.
+3. Henry d'Arbois de Jubanville, Maladie de Cûchulain et unique jalosie d'Emer [French], in: Littérature épique de l'Irlande, Paris, 1892.

-4. Eleanor Hull (ed.), The Instruction of Cuchullin to a Prince, from the translations of Eugene O'Curry and D'Arbois de Jubanville, In: The Cuchullin Saga in Irish Literature.
+4. Eleanor Hull (ed.), The Instruction of Cuchullin to a Prince, from the translations of Eugene O'Curry and D'Arbois de Jubanville, in: The Cuchullin Saga in Irish Literature.
 Being a collection of stories relating to the hero Cuchullin, translated from the Irish by various scholars, 229ff, London, 1898. [translation, notes, map]

-5. Rudolf Thurneyesen, Wie Culanns Hund krank lag [German], In: Sagen aus dem alten Irland, übersetzt, 81-108, Berlin, 1901.
+5. Rudolf Thurneyesen, Wie Culanns Hund krank lag [German], in: Sagen aus dem alten Irland, übersetzt von Rudolf Thurneysen, 81–108, Berlin, 1901.
+[Available on CELT].

 6. Arthur Herbert Leahy, The Sick-bed of Cuchulainn, In: Heroic Romances of Ireland, vol. I, 51ff, London, 1905.
 Translation into English prose and verse with special introductions and notes.
-(Reprinted with corrections in: Tom Peete Cross and Clark Harris Slover, Ancient Irish Tales, London, 1937.).
+(Reprinted with corrections in: Tom Peete Cross and Clark Harris Slover, Ancient Irish Tales, London, 1937).

 8. Myles Dillon, Serglige Con Culainn, Columbus, Ohio, 1941.
 Text from Lebor na hUidre version with a translation, notes, and a complete vocabulary.